stevemarple/SoftWire/README.md

 SoftWire is a software I2C implementation for Arduino and other Wiring-type environments.
 It utilises the `pinMode()`, `digitalWrite()` and `digitalRead()` functions.
-The pins to be used for serial data (SDA) and serial clock (SCL) control lines can be defined at run-time.
-Multiple instances are supported and clock-stretching by slave devices are supported.
+The pins to be used for the serial data (SDA) and serial clock (SCL) control lines can be defined at run-time.
+Alternatively it is possible to pass references to functions which control the SDA and SCL lines, and read SDA and SCL, thereby allowing direct port manipulation to be used if preferred.

+Multiple objects (for multiple software I2C buses) and clock-stretching by slave devices are supported.
 A timeout feature is included to prevent lockups by faulty or missing hardware.
 The microcontroller must function as the master device and multiple